usama28232/webservice/README.md

 ## Introduction

-This is a minimal project replicating Rest APIs with Http Request Logging (like tomcat access-log) & Request based logging levels, Test cases and coverage reports.
+This is a minimal project replicating Rest APIs with Http Request Logging (like tomcat access-log) & ~~Request~~ Package based logging levels, Test cases and coverage reports.

 Currently using Mux & Regex for routing and using in-memory storage